rrothenb/the-first-daughter/Research/Watchers and Nephilim.md

 - Eternal penitence, not imprisonment

 **Your Project's Framework:**
-Samyaza imprisoned in the San Fernando Valley, witnessing the development of human communication and society, trying to set the record straight about what actually happened.
-He serves as the novel's narrator, offering a contemporary voice with ancient memories.
+Samyaza imprisoned in the San Fernando Valley, where he has existed for millennia.
+He did not witness the flood—he was bound before or during it, unable to see what happened, unable to help.
+He learned what happened to Awan and everyone he loved centuries later, through Spanish mission teachings when friars read Genesis aloud to indigenous converts.
+He serves as the novel's narrator, offering a contemporary voice with ancient memories and reconstructed knowledge of catastrophe.

 ### Developmental Arc (Your Innovation)